 Lots of companies, specifically small-sized multi-location ones, can hardly manage or afford ‘national’ SEO.
 Even if they have an in-house SEO team or have hired a consultant, executing an SEO strategy and getting desired results seem next to impossible.
 When it takes five or six months to rank for a low competitive keyword, it’s a clear indication that something’s seriously wrong.

 Actually, there are one-million-and-one reasons hitting your SEO campaign to a roadblock.

-• SEO is not your highest priority.
+SEO is not your highest priority.
 It’s always good to have some other sources of traffic or leads, but they are not good as long as they are not steady.
-Some businesses, content with their ‘offbeat sources of traffic’ puts SEO aside, and then SEO doesn’t remain their top priority.
+For some businesses, content with their ‘offbeat sources of traffic’ puts SEO aside, and then SEO doesn’t remain their top priority.

 So where are the keys of my car?
 When your budget or lack of resources doesn’t allow you to keep investing in your SEO campaigns, it’s high time you should start thinking about an alternative.